 What you are working on:

 When you reach Live Stage, continue translating any of the content in our core domains (Math, Science, Humanities, Economics, and CS).
 Restrictions apply to certain partner content so please email email@example.com to check on translation permissions before starting translate any partner content.
 We recommend working on Math and Science first since those are the most well-developed domains we offer.
 Once you have a live site, you can also make sure your mobile strings are 100% translated for consideration to be integrated into Khan Academy's mobile apps.

 What Your Team will Control

 In order to attain Live status, your team must adhere to quality control guidelines (modified versions of the Quality Control guidelines followed by the English content team and Khan Academy HQ).
-HQ will provide these guidelines and will empower advocates to administer this process successfully.
+We will provide these guidelines and will empower advocates to administer this process successfully.
 Please note: these quality control guidelines will be made in consultation with language teams.
 We will not ask you to dismantle your current quality control process if it works well (although we may make some suggestions based on our guidelines).
 Khan Academy hopes to work together with your team and support you in your efforts.
 To do so, Khan Academy may ask you to fill out/discuss a questionnaire/ report describing your quality assurance process.
 Khan Academy may also provide bilingual subject experts to conduct a review of your team’s video/string translations.
 In addition, at this stage, teams will have some of the same site maintenance responsibilities as the English Khan Academy team, for example, YouTube moderation, Khan Academy comment moderation, and reported mistake review.